-Deposit-taking Turkish banks' total balance sheets have grown at a compound average growth rate (CAGR) of 18.3% from 31 December 2006 to 31 December 2014, driven by loan book expansion and customer deposits growth, which increased by a CAGR of 23.8% and 16.2%, respectively, between 31 December 2006 and 31 December 2014, in each case according to the BRSA.
+Deposit-taking Turkish banks' total balance sheets have grown at a compound average growth rate ("CAGR") of 18.3% from 31 December 2006 to 31 December 2015, driven by loan book expansion and customer deposits growth, which increased by a CAGR of 23.4% and 16.5%, respectively, during such period, in each case according to the BRSA.
 Despite strong growth of loans and customer deposits since 2006, the Turkish banking sector remains significantly under-penetrated compared with banking penetration in the eurozone.
-Loans/GDP and deposits/GDP ratios of the Turkish banking sector were 62.8% and 56.2%, respectively, as of 31 September 2014 according to BRSA data, whereas the eurozone's banking sector had loan and deposit penetration ratios of 105.4% and 109.9%, respectively, as of the same date based upon the European Central Bank's data.
+Loans/GDP and Deposits/GDP ratios of the Turkish banking sector were 70.7% and 63.1%, respectively, as of 30 September 2015 according to BRSA data, whereas the eurozone's banking sector had loan and deposit penetration ratios of 104.2% and 111.2%, respectively, as of the same date based upon the European Central Bank's data.